rdhr/CALiPPSO.jl/docs/src/basic_usage.md

 Note that here we are making use of the [method dispatch feature](https://docs.julialang.org/en/v1/manual/methods/#Methods) of Julia.

 Of course, these last examples assume  that you are already given a valid configuration that can be used as initial condition.
-If this is not the case, or  you want to use a random, low-density initial configuration as input to CALiPSSO, you can use [`generate_random_configuration`](@ref), which is also loaded when importing CALiPPSO.
+If this is not the case, or  you want to use a random, low-density initial configuration as input to CALiPPSO, you can use [`generate_random_configuration`](@ref), which is also loaded when importing CALiPPSO.
 Thus a MWE would be the following

 ```julia
 using CALiPPSO